apolloapi/apolloapi-doc/docs/cli/config/providers/openai.md

-# Providers
+# OpenAI

 Your connection to any AI Provider or third party app is called a connector.

-`apollo-sdk` supports OpenAI API models out of the box.
+`apollo-sdk` supports a wide range of models out of the box.
 To use a custom AI provider, create a custom module open an issue and we'll put some code together for you.

-### OpenAI
+### Notes

 To use the OpenAI API, set the `OPENAI_API_KEY` environment variable or pass the API key as an argument to the constructor.